misoelegant/rpm/il-practice-mod/README.md

 ## Mod Options menu

 - **Categories**: filters the available categories to a smaller subset.
+- **BGM**: choose a random, fixed, or the default background song to play in each stage.
 - **Run In Background**: forces the game to continue updating while it's not the active window.
 - **Spawn Cousins**: when on, cousin objects will always spawn.
 - **Spawn Presents**: when on, present objects will always spawn.